 Alexander C. Teves, 24

-Alexander Teves recently graduated from the University of Denver with a master's degree in counseling psychology.
+Alexander Teves had graduated from the University of Denver with a master's degree in counseling psychology.

 His aunt, Barbara Slivinske, said Alex was living in Colorado and had just completed graduate school there in June.
-His parents were in Colorado, retrieving his body, according to Slivinske, who added, "He was a wonderful nephew."
+"He was a wonderful nephew."

 Rebecca Ann Wingo, 32

 Rebecca Wingo was originally from Quinlan, Texas, and lived in Aurora, Colorado.
-Her father, Steve Hernandez, announced his daughter's death on Facebook, saying, "I lost my daughter yesterday to a mad man, my grief right now is inconsolable."
+Her father, Steve Hernandez, announced his daughter's death on Facebook, saying, "my grief right now is inconsolable."

 "I hear she died instantly, without pain, however the pain is unbearable.
 Lord why, why, why????"
 Hernandez wrote.
 "I sit here and resist this entry however I feel I must, in disgust, in dismay, in prayer, I love you my daughter Rebecca, we all will miss you."